CharliecMcKenzie/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/rm8a6tf.png" height="80%" width="80%" alt="Active Directory Steps"/>

 <h2>Description</h2>
 This project showcases the creation of a home lab environment using Active Directory, providing hands-on experience with this critical technology.
-Setting up a home lab offers a unique opportunity to gain practical skills and a deep understanding of Active Directory's setup and functionality.
-Mastering these foundational aspects is essential for those aiming to secure and manage Active Directory environments effectively.
 <br />